Clyde013/Deep-Equilibrium-BERT/README.md

 Suggestions are more than welcome.

 # Future Work
-- [ ] Profile to look for inefficiency in train loop.
-I really don't think it should take 15 days to train.
+- [ ] Now that the profiler is working, it seems the conv1d op is taking up a large chunk of time per step, might have to fix that.
 - [ ] Add wandb logging of NFEs
 - [ ] neural DEQ solver? https://openreview.net/pdf?id=B0oHOwT5ENL
 - [ ] jacobian free backprop? https://arxiv.org/pdf/2103.12803.pdf